 Ultimately, deciding whether to let your dog sleep with you is a personal choice.
 While it brings happiness to many owners, it’s important to consider whether it truly benefits the dog as well.

-If increased contact leads to separation anxiety, it’s important to support your dog’s mental well-being.
-At Master Of Puppies, we strongly prioritize the health and welfare of all dogs.
+If extra contact contributes to separation anxiety, support your dog’s mental well-being with clear boundaries and consistent training.
+At Master Of Puppies, we prioritise the health and welfare of every dog.

 Crate training for sleep may be recommended in situations where other arrangements aren’t possible.